« View All Posts

 A lot can go wrong with your crop, but did you know some of it can be caused by your grow room insulation?

 Growing marijuana can be a fickle endeavor because the environment needs to be just right.
-The insulation in the space you decide to grow, whether it’s your basement or a pole barn, needs to be able to help create the atmosphere needed to start and maintain a healthy crop.
+The insulation in the space you decide to grow, whether in your basement or a pole barn, must be able to help create the atmosphere needed to start and maintain a healthy crop.

 In 2018, Michigan became the tenth state to legalize recreational marijuana.
 In that time, we have been helping more and more business owners get their grow rooms exactly how they need them with the help of spray foam insulation